Leaks can happen for a variety of reasons. Find out what causes them and how we fix them.

 Once a leak is reported, our engineers are despatched to identify the cause and arrange the necessary repairs.

-Our target is to fix 80 per cent of leaks within five days and all leaks within 10 days – subject to authorisation from the Highways Authority where we need to dig in a road or public footpath.
+Our target is to fix 80% of leaks within five days and all leaks within 10 days – subject to authorisation from the Highways Authority where we need to dig in a road or public footpath.

 Any leak considered an emergency to our network will be repaired with the highest priority.
 Other significant leaks are often repaired within 24hrs.